AlexGowans/ArduinoUSBControllerGUI/README.txt

 This gui will read a packet from an arduino based controller and then simulate a keypress.
 Good for emulators n ting.

+USE:
+Mainpage initiates a serialController and connects to the device when prompted This serialController is also the dataContext for the XAML bindings.
+Serial controller reads packets from the arduino (see below) in order to give commands to its own game controller class the game controller uses injected input to simulate key presses

+PACKET INFO:
 Gui takes a packet from an arduino or otherwise in the following format.
 ### 			 3
 packetNum		 3